-Name of Policy Catholic Leadership: Principals & Vice-Principals (202.2) Resource Frank Iannantuono, Superintendent of Education Distribution of Vetting Trustees Director Superintendents Principals/V-Principals Curriculum Support Staff OECTA Elementary OECTA Secondary × × × × × CUPES.E.A.C.Managers/Supervisors✓Student Services✓Principals/V-Principals Council✓Board SoliciNon-Unionized Staff✓Catholic School Council Chairs✓Others STEP 2 - DRAFT POLICY R Committee of the Whole EVIEW Date of Notification to Committee of the Whole Feb.
-2010 Administrative Council Date of Draft Policy Reviewed Winter 2010 Trustees Date Draft Policy Sent to Trustees Winter 2010 Date Draft Policy Due From Trustees Winter 2010 { 7 Days Stakeholders Date of Draft Policy Reviewed Winter 2010 Policy Committee Date of Draft Policy Reviewed Winter 2010 Committee of the Whole Date of Draft Policy Reviewed Winter 2010 Board Date of Policy Approved Winter 2010 COMMENTS

-The current policy is being reviewed as part of the cyclical Policy and Administrative Guidelines Review Process to ensure continued compliance with the Education Statutes and Regulations of Ontario and other relevant legislation, as well as to ensure that the Policy and Administrative Guidelines continues to meet the goals, best practices and needs of the system.
+STEP 1 - NOTIFICATION OF INTENT TO COMMITTEE OF THE WHOLE Name of Policy Ca Catholic Leadership: Principals &Vice-Principals (202.2) Resource Fra nk Iannantuono, Superintendent of Education Distribution of Vetting Trustees Director Superintendents Principals/V-Principals Curriculum Support Staff OECTA Elementary OECTA Secondary CUPE Managers/Supervisors Student Services Principals/V-Principals Council Non-Unionized Staff Catholic School Council Chairs S.E.A.C.
+Bishop Pastors Board Solicite Student Senat Others STEP 2 - DRAFT POLICY REVIE V Committee of the Whole Date of Notification to Committee of the Whole Feb.
+2010 Administrative Council Date of Draft Policy Reviewed Winter 2010 Trustees Date Draft Policy Sent to Trustees Date Draft Policy Due From Trustees Winter 2010 Winter 2010 { 7 Days Stakeholders Date of Draft Policy Reviewed Winter 2010 Policy Committee Date of Draft Policy Reviewed Winter 2010 Committee of the Whole Date of Draft Policy Reviewed Winter 2010 Board Date of Policy Approved Winter 2010 COMMENTS The current policy is being reviewed as part of the cyclical Policy and Administrative Guidelines Review Process to ensure continued compliance with the Education Statutes and Regulations of Ontario and other relevant legislation, as well as to ensure that the Policy and Administrative Guidelines continues to meet the goals, best practices and needs of the system.
+STATUS OF POLICY GUIDELINES (For Information - Issued by Director of Education)

-Name of Policy Community Use of Schools Policy (800.2) Resource James Woods, Controller of Plant Distribution of Vetting Trustees Director Superintendents Principals/V-Principals Curriculum Support Staff OECTA Elementary OECTA Secondary ✓ CUPE S.E.A.C. ✓ Managers/Supervisors ✓ Bishop ✓ Student Services ✓ Pastors Principals/V-Principals Council ✓ Board Solicit ✓ Non-Unionized Staff ✓ Student Sena ✓ Catholic School Council Chairs ✓ Others STEP 2 - DRAFT POLICY R Committee of the Whole Date of Notification to Committee of the Whole May 2010 Administrative Council Date of Draft Policy Reviewed Winter 2010 Trustees Date Draft Policy Sent to Trustees Date Draft Policy Due From Trustees Winter 2010 Winter 2010 {7 Days Stakeholders Date of Draft Policy Reviewed Winter 2010 Policy Committee Date of Draft Policy Reviewed Winter 2010 Committee of the Whole Date of Draft Policy Reviewed Winter 2010 Board Date of Policy Approved Winter 2010 COMMENTS

-The current policy is being reviewed as part of the cyclical Policy and Administrative Guidelines Review Process to ensure continued compliance with the Education Statutes and Regulations of Ontario and other relevant legislation, as well as to ensure that the Policy and Administrative Guidelines continues to meet the goals, best practices and needs of the system.
+STEP 1 - NOTIFICATION OF INTENT TO COMMITTEE OF THE WHOLE Name of Policy Co ommunity Use of Schools Policy (800.2) Resource Jan nes Woods, Controller of Plant Distribution of Vetting Trustees Director Superintendents Principals/V-Principals Curriculum Support Staff OECTA Elementary OECTA Secondary CUPE S.E.A.C.
+Managers/Supervisors ✓ Bishop Student Services ✓ Pastors Principals/V-Principals Council ✓ Board Solicite Non-Unionized Staff ✓ Student Senate STEP 2 - DRAFT POLICY REVIE N Committee of the Whole Date of Notification to Committee of the Whole May 2010 Administrative Council Date of Draft Policy Reviewed Winter 2010 Trustees Date Draft Policy Sent to Trustees Date Draft Policy Due From Trustees Winter 2010 Winter 2010 { 7 Days Stakeholders Date of Draft Policy Reviewed Winter 2010 Policy Committee Date of Draft Policy Reviewed Winter 2010 Committee of the Whole Date of Draft Policy Reviewed Winter 2010 Board Date of Policy Approved Winter 2010 COMMENTS The current policy is being reviewed as part of the cyclical Policy and Administrative Guidelines Review Process to ensure continued compliance with the Education Statutes and Regulations of Ontario and other relevant legislation, as well as to ensure that the Policy and Administrative Guidelines continues to meet the goals, best practices and needs of the system.
+STATUS OF POLICY GUIDELINES (For Information - Issued by Director of Education)